GLB Viewer

 Drag & drop your GLB file here or click to browse

-Supports GLB files up to 50MB
+Supports GLB files

 GLB (GL Binary) is the binary file format version of glTF (GL Transmission Format), which is considered the "JPEG of 3D" - a standard for efficient delivery of 3D content.